shawtygirlzzzz/AIPM-A4/individual_logs/Reflection_Week04_Hayati.md

 ## Reflection

 ### 1. Which phase of your project had the most subtasks?
-The Development phase had the most subtasks because it includes building multiple components such as the Telegram bot, NLP model, backend API and Streamlit dashboard.
-Each required coordination and integration which made it the most detailed and time-consuming phase.
+The Development phase contained the most subtasks as it involved creating several components including the Telegram bot, NLP model, backend API and Streamlit dashboard.
+Each component required careful coordination and integration, making this phase the most detailed and time-consuming.

 ### 2. How did breaking tasks down help you plan better?
-Breaking tasks down made the schedule clearer and more realistic.
-It helped identify dependencies between tasks, such as completing the dataset before model training and allowed each member to focus on specific deliverables without overlapping.
+Dividing the tasks into smaller parts made the schedule more organized and achievable.
+It also helped reveal task dependencies, such as needing to complete the dataset before training the model and allowed each team member to focus on specific deliverables without overlap.

 ### 3. What would you adjust in your project schedule next week?
-I plan to allocate more time for testing and debugging the reminder module, as real-time notifications may require adjustments.
-I’ll also review the timeline to ensure every phase has enough buffer days for integration and error handling.
+Next week I plan to testing and debugging the reminder module, as real-time notifications might need fine-tuning.
+I will also revisit the timeline to ensure each phase includes sufficient buffer days for integration and error handling.